FabioBenjamin/FabioBenjamin/README.md

 # 👋 Welcome to my Github

-My name is Fabio Benjamin, I’m 17 years old, and I study at IFSP, currently in my third year.
+My name is <strong>Fabio Benjamin</strong>, I’m 17 years old, and I study at IFSP, currently in my third year.
 I am passionate about technology and always strive to learn more and explore the world of technology in depth.

 # 🌐 Socials